coreruleset/rules-performance-tests/README.md

 Specifically, there are two terms to be considered when using the framework:

-1. **Utility**: A utility means a tool that is used to collect matrices in the framework.
-For instance, people may be interested in how a change will impact CPU and memory usage.
-Therefore, cAdvisor can be used to collect these matrices.
+1. **Utility**: A utility means a tool that is used to collect metrics in the framework.
+For instance, people may be interested in measuring CPU and memory usage.
+Therefore, cAdvisor can be used to collect these metrics.
-2. **Matrices**: Matrices are the value that you are looking for.
-For example, CPU and memory usage are the matrices that you are looking for in the previous example.
+2. **Metrics**: Metrics are the values that you are measuring.
+For example, CPU and memory usage are the metrics that you collect in the previous example.

-You must choose the appropriate utility to collect the matrices you are looking for.
-Details of the supported utilities and matrices can be found in Section [Utils and Matrices](#utils-and-matrices).
+You must choose the appropriate utility to collect the metrics you are looking for.
+Details of the supported utilities and metrics can be found in Section [Utils and Metrics](#utils-and-metrics).

-Meanwhile, Each utility must implement two modules:
+Meanwhile, each utility must implement two modules:
 1. **Collect Module**: Collect module is called when the command `poetry run collect` is executed.
-The collect module is responsible for collecting the matrices from the utility.
+The collect module is responsible for collecting the metrics from the utility.
+For example, the `ftw` utility invokes the go-ftw command-line tool to run tests and collect runtime metrics.
 These data are classified as raw data.
 2. **Report Module**: Report module is called when the command `poetry run report` is executed.
 The report module is responsible for parsing and visualizing the data in different formats (e.g., text, image, HTML).

 # Use cases